-Historical studies involves more than facts, dates and events.
+Historical studies involves more than facts, dates, and events.

-Why study historical studies?
+Why take historical studies?

 faculty and staff.